Let’s get honest.

 I hate to break it to you, but your view of love may need a HUGE overhauling.

 Remember, real love isn’t shiny 24/7 — it’s sacrificial, stretching, and sanctifying.
 Love isn’t a feeling.
-It’s an action that you show in spite of the way you’re currently feeling or the mood you’re currently in.
+It’s an action that you show in spite of the way you’re currently feeling.

 If you’ve built your idea of marriage off of rom-coms or Instagram couples, it’s time to check that fantasy.
 Instead, ask God to help you desire a purposeful love, not just a picture-perfect one.
 Look to the Bible (and more specifically, Jesus) to see what true, real, genuine love looks like.

-Remember, real love isn’t shiny 24/7 — it’s sacrificial, stretching, and sanctifying.
+Sis, before you get married, you MUST break up with the fantasy of "perfect love."
+Real love isn’t shiny 24/7 — it’s sacrificial, stretching, and sanctifying.
 Love isn't a feeling.
-It's an action that you show in spite of the way you're currently feeling or the mood you're currently in.
-Share on XTruth bomb: Marriage won’t solve loneliness if you haven’t learned to enjoy your own company.
+It's an action that you show despite the way… Share on XTruth bomb: Marriage won’t solve loneliness if you haven’t learned to enjoy your own company.
 Start doing the work now!

 Tell me: What’s ONE mindset or belief you’re surrendering or rewiring this week?
 Drop it in the comments, post it in your journal, or text it to a friend.
 And don’t forget to share this blog with a sister-friend who’s trying to do the mental work too.
 We’re in this together.